BenTec3d/VVVVarkle/README.md

 Known issues:<br>
+Mouse ray does not get the updated screen size when going fullscreen.<br>
+This is an issue with the Stride Engine and not something I can fix.<br>
+Workaround: Do not set window to fullscreen.

-Doesn't set Varkled to true if varkled occurs at the beginning of a round.<br>
+Game doesn't set Varkled to true if varkled occurs at the beginning of a round.<br>
 An invalid selection clears all pending points.<br>